-1) Objective: To evaluate the Objective Response Rate (ORR) per RECIST 1.1 assessed by central vendor review in subjects whose tumors are GEP-intermediate or GEP high, and all subjects, when treated with pembrolizumab compared to investigator's choice of paclitaxel, docetaxel, or irinotecan.

-Hypotheses (H5): Pembrolizumab 200 mg Q3W improves ORR per RECIST 1.1 by central vendor review in subjects whose tumors are GEP intermediate or GEP high, compared to investigator's choice of paclitaxel, docetaxel, or irinotecan.

-Hypotheses (H6): Pembrolizumab 200 mg Q3W improves ORR per RECIST 1.1 by central vendor review in all subjects, compared to investigator's choice of paclitaxel, docetaxel, or irinotecan.

-- 2) Objective: Evaluate the safety and tolerability profile of pembrolizumab in subjects whose tumors are GEP intermediate or GEP high, and in all subjects, when treated with pembrolizumab compared to investigator's choice of paclitaxel, docetaxel, or irinotecan. - 3) Objective: To evaluate whether PD-L1 expression by IHC is a predictive biomarker for efficacy.
+- 1) Objective: To evaluate the progression free survival (PFS) per RECIST 1.1 assessed by central vendor review in all subjects, when treated with pembrolizumab compared to investigator's choice of paclitaxel, docetaxel, or irinotecan. - Hypotheses (H4): Pembrolizumab 200 mg Q3W improves PFS per RECIST 1.1 by central vendor review in all subjects, compared to investigator's choice of paclitaxel, docetaxel, or irinotecan. - 2) Objective: To evaluate the Objective Response Rate (ORR) per RECIST 1.1 assessed by central vendor review in all subjects, when treated with pembrolizumab compared to investigator's choice of paclitaxel, docetaxel, or irinotecan. - Hypotheses (H5): Pembrolizumab 200 mg Q3W improves ORR per RECIST 1.1 by central vendor review in all subjects, compared to investigator's choice of paclitaxel, docetaxel, or irinotecan. - 3) Objective: To evaluate the PFS and ORR per RECIST 1.1 assessed by central vendor review in subjects with squamous cell carcinoma of the esophagus and subjects with PD-L1 CPS\ge 10, when treated with pembrolizumab compared to investigator's choice of paclitaxel, docetaxel, or irinotecan. - 4) Objective: Evaluate the safety and tolerability profile of pembrolizumab in all subjects, when treated with pembrolizumab compared to investigator's choice of paclitaxel, docetaxel, or irinotecan.